Light deflection and gravitational lensing effects in acoustic black-bounce spacetime: Introduction

-The gravitational lensing mechanism can be interpreted as the effect resulting from the interaction of light beams with the gravitational field, which in turn modifies their trajectory \cite{INTRO45,INTRO46}.
-Regarding the properties of this mechanism, its effect can be minimized when the light beam is passing very far from the gravitational field (weak field regime), but it can also be maximized when the light beam is considered to be very close to the photon's orbit.
-In such a limit region, the deflection angle tends to diverge (strong field regime).
+We call gravitational lensing the phenomenon where light from a distant source is deflected by the gravitational field of a massive object, such as stars, BH, and galaxies \cite{INTRO45,INTRO46}.
+In the context of a BH, we can distinguish two limits.
+When light passes at a considerable distance from the BH, the deflection is small; we call this the weak field limit.
+This means that the light deviation is subtle, and the source images do not undergo extreme distortions.
+On the other hand, as light passes closer to the BH, approaching the photon sphere (a region where photons can orbit the BH), the deflection becomes much more intense; we call this the strong field limit.
+In this regime, light can make multiple orbits around the BH before being observed, and this deflection can even diverge, creating dramatic distortions.
+The images formed in this limit are called relativistic images.
 Some pioneering work on the subject was proposed in the 1960s \cite{INTRO47,INTRO48}, which showed that relativistic images were very weak and that there were no efficient mathematical methods for calculating deflection in the strong field regime.
 It was not until the 2000s that Virbhadra and Ellis \cite{8} formalized a method for constructing minimally consistent gravitational lensing equations in the strong field regime.
 Bozza \cite{5} then developed a technique for obtaining the equations in the strong field regime that was later improved by Tsukamoto \cite{6}.

-Since then, the phenomenology of gravitational lenses has been explored in a wide variety of scenarios due to its possibility of measurement.
-Contexts such as BHs \cite{INTRO49,INTRO50,INTRO51,INTRO52,INTRO53,INTRO54,INTRO55,INTRO56,INTRO57,INTRO58,INTRO59,INTRO60,INTRO60M,INTRO60MM,PEDIDOADRI1}, WHs \cite{INTRO61,INTRO62,INTRO63,INTRO64,INTRO65,INTRO66,INTRO67,INTRO68,INTRO69,INTRO70,INTRO71}, topological defects \cite{INTRO72,INTRO73,INTRO74,INTRO75,INTRO76,PEDIDOADRI2}, modified gravity \cite{INTRO77,INTRO78,INTRO79,INTRO80,INTRO81,INTRO82,INTRO83,INTRO84,INTRO85,INTRO86}, regular BHs, and BBs \cite{INTRO87,INTRO88,INTRO89,INTRO90,INTRO91,INTRO92,INTRO93,INTRO94,INTRO95,PEDIDOADRI3,PEDIDOADRI4}.
+Since then, the phenomenology of gravitational lenses has been explored in a wide variety of scenarios due to its possibility of measurement, contexts such as BHs \cite{KS1,INTROB51,INTROB52,INTROB53,INTROB54,INTROB55,INTROB56,KS2,INTROB57,INTROB58,INTROB59,INTROB510,INTROB511,INTROB512,INTROB513,INTROB514,INTROB515}, WHs \cite{INTROB61,INTROB62,INTROB63,INTROB64,INTROB65,INTROB66,INTROB67,INTROB68,INTROB69,INTROB610,INTROB611}, topological defects \cite{INTROB71,INTROB72,INTROB74,INTROB75,INTROB76}, modified gravity \cite{INTROB81,INTROB82,INTROB83,INTROB84,INTROB85,INTROB86,INTROB87,INTROB88,INTROB89,INTROB75}, regular BHs, and BBs \cite{INTROB91,INTROB92,INTROB93,INTROB94,INTROB95,INTROB96,INTROB97,INTROB98,INTROB99,INTROB910,INTROB911}.